martinknechtel/sungrow-tibber-home-assistant/README.md

 * https://www.home-assistant.io/integrations/tibber

 ## Simulate first
 Create the automation [automation-simulate.yaml](automation-simulate.yaml).
-Have no fear since it only posts notifications to your Home Assistant UI.
-If you don't know how to create automations, and how you deactive it because summer will come, [learn how to do it](https://www.home-assistant.io/docs/automation/editor/).
+Have no fear since for now it only posts notifications to your Home Assistant UI, we will extend this simulation mode with real action in next section.
+To install, create a new Automation in the UI, switch to yaml view, and copy&paste.
+If you want to learn more about creating Automations, [read the documentation](https://www.home-assistant.io/docs/automation/editor/).

 ![Notifications only, no action yet](Simulate.jpg)